LabOrchestrator/LabOrchestratorLib/docs/source/usage.rst

 A ``DockerImage`` is a link to a docker image that contains the VM image.
 A ``Lab`` contains one or multiple (currently not supported) VMs, each one is linked to a ``DockerImage``.
 A lab can be started which results into a ``LabInstance``.
 A ``LabInstance`` contains some ``VirtualMachineInstances`` running in a ``Namespace`` that can be accessed with VNC.
 The ``LabInstances`` are separated from other ``LabInstances`` with ``NetworkPolicys``.

-See more at the :doc:`model` documentation.
+See more at the :doc:`models` documentation.

 Controller
 ----------